andrjas/data_check/docs/pipelines.md

 ### load

-_load_ is like calling `data_check --load ...`.
+_load_ is like calling `data_check load --table ...`.
 This will load a CSV file into a table.

 ```yaml
 - load: